-Students will continue to gain proficiency making connections between reading and writing by engaging in components of readers' and writers' workshops.
+Students will continue to gain proficiency making connections between reading and writing.
 Students will improve their reading comprehension and writing skills as they deepen their understanding in the three major genres of narrative, informational, and argumentative reading and writing.
-Seventh grade students will focus especially on the connection between informational text and narrative reading as they deepen their understanding of historical fiction as a genre and craft.
 Students will read in a variety of contexts including whole-class texts and independent reading.

-Advanced Math 7
+Advanced Math 7 Year